G

 Q: Is a WBS the same as a schedule?

-A: No. A WBS is a structure of scope or organized programme branches, while a schedule also includes activity logic, durations, dates, sequencing, and progress updates.
+A: No. A WBS structures the work, while a schedule adds activities, logic, durations, dates, and progress updates.

 FAQ